cossacklabs/product-docs/themis/languages/python/_index.md

 <!-- API references when they are done -->
 - [browse code samples](examples/) to get a feel of PyThemis API
-- [use interactive simulator](/themis/debugging/themis-server/) to cross-verify your code
 - [read feature guides](features/) to learn how to use PyThemis effectively